The Localization Method Applied to $k$-Elongated Plane Partitions and Divisibility by 5: Algebra Structure

-To define these subspaces, we begin by defining functions which will serve as a useful lower bound on the 5-adic valuation of the coefficients of powers of $x$ for the associated functions.
+We will express each member of $\mathcal{L}$ as a rational polynomial in which the denominator consists of powers of $1+5x$.
+With this in mind, we define the multiplicatively closed set We will be working with subspaces of the localized ring To define these subspaces, we begin by defining functions which will serve as a useful lower bound on the 5-adic valuation of the coefficients of powers of $x$ for the associated functions.